 2008/09

-Saville (15.1 points, 7.7 rebounds, 3.7 assists, 1.7 steals, and 1.0 blocks) was a monster in his first season back in Wollongong, finishing fourth in the NBL in defensive rebounds, tenth in total rebounds, and fifth in steals.
-New addition Dusty Rychart (15.1 points, 8.5 rebounds, and 1.6 assists) would lead the team in scoring but the roster shuffle saw Mat Campbell (9.8 points, 2.7 rebounds, and 2.4 assists), Lindsay Tait (8.4 points, 1.9 rebounds, and 2.8 assists) and Larry Davidson (6.5 points, 4.4 rebounds, and 1.1 blocks) all saw their scoring production drop by 3-4 points each resulting in the Hawks struggling to compete offensively against the top team’s.
+Saville delivered an outstanding season, averaging 15.1 points, 7.7 rebounds, 3.7 assists, 1.7 steals, and 1.0 blocks, ranking him fourth in defensive rebounds, tenth in total rebounds, and fifth in steals league-wide.
+New addition Rychart (15.1 points, 8.5 rebounds, and 1.6 assists) led the team in scoring, while the reshuffled lineup impacted others, including Mat Campbell (9.8 points, 2.7 rebounds, and 2.4 assists), Lindsay Tait (8.4 points, 1.9 rebounds, and 2.8 assists), and Larry Davidson (6.5 points, 4.4 rebounds, and 1.1 blocks), who each saw declines in scoring by 3-4 points per game, impacting the team’s ability to compete offensively against stronger teams.

 2010/11